EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

 ## INTRO

-This tutorial shows the step-by-step procedure to create a powershell script (executable using a shortcut button on the user's desktop and launch it automatically at Windows start) allowing you to update your local repositories with a single click.
-Indeed, when you have several computers, it can be laborious to synchronize your local repositories each one after the other if you have made a modification in one of them.
+This tutorial shows the step-by-step procedure to create a powershell script allowing you to update your local repositories with a single shortcut button click or automatically at Windows start.

-⚠️ This procedure is intended to automate pulls for repositories with several branches, such as a repository for documentation or configurations.

 ## PRESENTATION

+😫 The Problem =>
 🚀 No more Git syncing hassles between my desktop and laptop! 🚀

 Working daily on multiple machines, I was wasting too much time (and mental energy) manually checking if my local repositories were up to date before I started coding.
 The risk of conflicts or working on an outdated version was constant.